 New PROMOTIC application can be created and opened several ways:

-New PROMOTIC application is opened now.
-The system finds out, that the application is empty and therefore opens a window.
+, select the application type accordingly.
+If you want to create standard SCADA application do not change the settings and press "Next" button.
+The system detects, that the application is empty and therefore opens a window with series of queries.
 Based on the information entered here, new preconfigured objects are going to be created in the application.

 - Application name: Enter "Boiler room visualization" here